 I eagerly recommend CHM to others—particularly young couples—for several reasons: As we planned for the birth of our third son, Maxton, the ministry staff showed extreme kindness and felt like an extension of our family.
-Too, the ministry saved us thousands of dollars.
+Too, the ministry saved us thousands of dollars through discounts.

 Also, as a self-employed eye doctor (afvcweb.com), my experience with the bill sharing process has proven that CHM is a win-win for both the patient and healthcare providers.
 Patients benefit because they become more aware of charges they incur and ultimately pay less for healthcare costs.
 Doctors and hospitals, on the other hand, can provide care feeling confident they’ll receive payment for their services.